Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 5. Release the right nostril and breathe out for the count of 6

 6. Breath in the right nostril extending your abdomen, then filling the chest and clavicle regions (as learned in simple breathing).
-Take the count of 4 to fully breathe in
+Take the count of 6 to fully (right nostril) breathe in

 8. Close the right nostril up by putting pressure on it with your thumb, breathe out through the left nostril for the count of 6.
 This completes one round